Disinfection Tools to Keep your Building Safe

 There will be more tenant traffic in and out of your building which opens up the possibility of a Covid 19 spread in your building.
 In many countries, the 2nd wave of the pandemic looks to be happening, so using Covid 19 disinfection tools might help us contain the outbreaks.
 There is a lot at stake.

 Such an infection event is likely unless you do something to prevent it.
 And an outbreak could be devastating to your cash flow and business survival.
 The topic today (electrical foggers and misters) could be the most important thing you can do to keep everyone safe.

 If you’re cleaning manually, that’s great, but with larger buildings, you have a lot of area to cover every day.
 Some landlords, especially commercial landlords and business tenants need a better solution.
-There are solutions available using electric foggers and misters along with other disinfection technology.
+There are solutions available which include electric foggers and misters along with other disinfection technology.

 Your Tenants are Relying On You